Published Dec 7, 2022

 A handy guide to not behave like these most unwelcome guests.

-As the holiday season approaches, your mailbox is going to fill up with invitations to parties, happy hours, hootenannies, and captain’s dinners.
+With the holiday season upon us, your mailbox is going to fill up with invitations to parties, happy hours, hootenannies, and captain’s dinners.
 Many of these events are going to be held in people’s homes, and if you ever want to be invited back, you’ll want to be a good guest.
 As the Enterprise hosted many parties (landing and otherwise), there are no better examples for behavioral don’ts than five of Star Trek’s most unwelcome guests.
-Take note of these examples to boldly go to any party:
+Take note of these examples to boldly go to any party —

 A good guest makes small talk with his fellow guests.
 A bad guest murders them.

 While attending a gathering of emissaries from various planets, Thelev, an Orion spy posing as an ambassadorial aide, assassinated the Tellarite ambassador Gav and attempted to kill his host, Captain Kirk.
 If you find yourself in a heated debate, you’re better off breaking the ice with a witty anecdote rather than breaking the neck of a mouthy alien.
 Try diverting the conversation away from hot-button subjects like politics to neutral zone-topics like the weather.
 And do remember that, like Spock and Sarek, sometimes your host’s parents will be there, so it’s also a good idea to watch your language.
 Nobody likes a party pooper, and even fewer people like a mouthy assassin.

 A good guest appreciates her host’s efforts.
 A bad guest complains about everything.